WiscCsAirg/WiscCsAirg/index.md

 * Slides about a paper from a talk given at a conference
 * Practice talks of relevance to AIRG

-The material should be short enough to discuss in an hour, although, for longer topics, we have occasionally arranged "special sessions" that extend the meeting time or span multiple meetings.
+The material should be short enough to present and discuss in an hour, although, for longer topics, we have occasionally arranged "special sessions" that extend the meeting time or span multiple meetings.

 Coordinators
 ------------

-* Aubrey Barnard, the Monarch of AIRG
+* Ronak Mehta, the Monarch of AIRG
-* Ronak Mehta, the Hand of the Monarch
+* You?, the Hand of the Monarch
+* Aubrey Barnard, the Archivist

 Archive